 This tour is generally a scavenger hunt/adventure through Disneyland and Disney California Adventure that takes guests on a number of “spooky” attractions (roughly 6) with front of the line access.
 The scavenger hunt is tied together as a story that the tour guide tells along the way and supposedly has a surprise ending.
 You’ll probably know based upon the description whether this tour will appeal to you.
 It doesn’t really appeal to us, but your mileage may vary.

 Do you enjoy Halloween Time at Disneyland?
 Which seasonal event at Disneyland is your favorite?
+Have you attended Oogie Boogie Bash – A Disney Halloween Party?
+Have a favorite attraction overlay and entertainment during the Halloween season at Disneyland and DCA?
+Any questions?
 Hearing from you is half the fun, so if you have additional Halloween tips or questions, please share them in the comments!